 April 28, 2015, c.
 Leeham Co.
-In our articles were we present analysis of different airliners we use a number of terms like aspect ratio, wetted area etc and we assume that the reader understand what these terms mean and how they are defined.
-As will be clear from the description below this is asking for a lot.
+In our articles where we present an analysis of different airliners, we use a number of terms like aspect ratio, wetted area, etc and we assume that the reader understands what these terms mean and how they are defined.
+As will be clear from the description below, this is asking for a lot.
 Several terms which seem straightforward have a more complicated background and definition than what meets the eye.

-It is therefore high time that we explain how these terms are defined and why we use them in the form they have.
+It is, therefore, high time that we explain how these terms are defined and why we use them in the form they have.
 It might seem pretty clear what a simple term like wing area is.
-It should be pretty straight forward what one mean and how this is measured, shouldn’t it?
+It should be pretty straightforward what one means and how this is measured, shouldn’t it?
 Nothing could be further from the truth.
 It does not describe the area of the wing (only), and there are several definitions of the term and different principles on how these are measured.

-So let’s get started and let’s demystify these terms and understand how they are used and why.
+So let’s get started, and let’s demystify these terms and understand how they are used and why.
 We will start with the wing as this has the most terms that need to be explained.
 We will only touch on the most important definitions, those that we refer to all the time.
-For a complete understanding of the nomenclature of a modern airliner wing there are several good sites on internet and books on the subject.
+For a complete understanding of the nomenclature of a modern airliner wing, there are several good sites on the internet and books on the subject.

 The wing and its most important parameters

-We will start with wing area as this is pretty fundamental yet more involved than one thinks.
-Wing area is important when the aircraft need maximum lift at low speed, such as during take-off and landing.
+We will start with the wing area as this is pretty fundamental yet more involved than one thinks.
+Wing area is important when the aircraft needs a maximum lift at low speed, such as during take-off and landing.
 Wing area is also used a lot in aerodynamic discussions and formulas.
-It is the major normalization parameter to make comparison of wing characteristics between aircraft of different sizes possible.
+It is the major normalization parameter to make a comparison of wing characteristics between aircraft of different sizes possible.

-It is a bit like the per seat discussion when one talks about a cabin and the characteristics of a fuselage.
-Wing area serves the same purpose of enabling the comparing of e.g. the max lift per square meter of wing surface between e.g. the Boeing 787-9 and Airbus A350-900 even though these are not the same size aircraft.
-Such a parameter which is called the max take-off lift coefficient, Clmax-to, can then be compared between the aircraft and one can reason why one or the other has a higher or lower value.
+It is a bit like the per-seat discussion when one talks about a cabin and the characteristics of a fuselage.
+Wing area serves the same purpose of enabling the comparison of e.g. the max lift per square meter of wing surface between e.g. the Boeing 787-9 and Airbus A350-900, even though these are not the same size aircraft.
+Such a parameter which is called the max take-off lift coefficient, Clmax-to, can then be compared between the aircraft, and one can reason why one or the other has a higher or lower value.
 It will be a measure of how well the designers have been able to match this parameter to the aircraft’s individual needs.

-Wing area as presented by the OEMs is actually not the area of the wing, it is more than that.
-The reason is that it serves as reference to normalize the generated lift by the wing and aircraft as a whole.
-As can be seen in Figure 1 an aircraft’s wing generates a low pressure area not only over the wing but also over the fuselage area between the wings.
+Wing area, as presented by the OEMs, is actually not the area of the wing, it is more than that.
+The reason is that it serves as a reference to normalize the generated lift by the wing and aircraft as a whole.
+As can be seen in Figure 1, an aircraft’s wing generates a low-pressure area not only over the wing but also over the fuselage area between the wings.

 This means that not only the wing area needs to be included in the normalizing area but also the aircraft’s fuselage area between the wings.
 How this is done differs between the manufacturers.
 We will now go through the different principles of measuring wing area and explain how it is done and why.

-This representation of the reference area bears on the fact that traditional wings did not have the straightened trailing edge which extends from the mounting of the landing gear to the fuselage side, area Y in Figure 2.
-This extension, called the Yehudi, was added to ease landing gear integration in the wing root for low wing airliners from the mid -1950’s.
+This representation of the reference area bears on the fact that traditional wings did not have the straightened trailing edge, which extends from the mounting of the landing gear to the fuselage side, area Y in Figure 2.
+This extension, called the Yehudi, was added to ease landing gear integration in the wing root for low-wing airliners from the mid -1950’s.
 The Boeing 707 was one of the first examples.
-Apart from covering the landing gear leg the Yehudi also increases the wing root cord which allows the build height for the root to increase for the same wing relative thickness.
-This is useful as the wing has its highest stresses in this area, it is where the wings bending moment is at its highest.
+Apart from covering the landing gear leg, the Yehudi also increases the wing root cord, which allows the build height for the root to increase for the same wing relative thickness.
+This is useful as the wing has its highest stresses in this area; it is where the wing bending moment is at its highest.

-The aerodynamic department with aerodynamicist Wimpress defined a more advanced definition shown in Figure 3, which modeled the effect of the fuselage low pressure area better.
-As can be assumed wing areas stated by Boeing follows the Wimpress definition and are quite different from a wing areas which would be made with the classical trapezoidal definition.
+The aerodynamic department with aerodynamicist Wimpress defined a more advanced definition shown in Figure 3, which modeled the effect of the fuselage low-pressure area better.
+As can be assumed, wing areas stated by Boeing follow the Wimpress definition and are quite different from wing areas which would be made with the classical trapezoidal definition.

 Airbus went a simpler way.
-To represent the low pressure area over the fuselage and the Yehudi it connected the points where the Yehudi meets the fuselage and cut the forward triangle straight of the classical trapezoidal area, Figure 4.
+To represent the low-pressure area over the fuselage and the Yehudi, it connected the points where the Yehudi met the fuselage and cut the forward triangle straight of the classical trapezoidal area, Figure 4.

-As Airbus publicizes the wing area for all its aircraft and the definition is easy to measure and to transform into wing wetted area we use the Airbus method for all our measurements.
-It does not reflect any preference for Airbus way of doing things; it is simple practicality as it does not matter which one of the methods one use as long as all compared aircraft are measured and compared with the same method.
-Wimpress might represent the wings pressure picture better but it is rather involved to measure and generate.
+As Airbus publicizes the wing area for all its aircraft and the definition is easy to measure and transform into the wing-wetted area, we use the Airbus method for all our measurements.
+It does not reflect any preference for Airbus’s way of doing things; it is simple practicality as it does not matter which one of the methods one uses as long as all compared aircraft are measured and compared with the same method.
+Wimpress might represent the wings pressure picture better, but it is rather involved to measure and generate.

 Wing span and wingtip devices

 The wingspan of an aircraft is a very important parameter for efficiency analysis as the span is counted twice in the formula for induced drag (it is squared).
-Extending the span of a wing to gain efficiency can run against limits like the airport gate limit of 65m for large twin aisle aircraft like the 777 or A350.
-To extend the span further one must then use either the vertical dimension for a winglet or go for a folded tip like the 777X.
-The importance of devices that extend the wingspan is understood when one realizes that an extension of the wingspan with e.g. 5% reduces the induced drag with 10.3%, the effect of the span extension is counted twice.
+Extending the span of a wing to gain efficiency can run against limits like the airport gate limit of 65m for large twin-aisle aircraft like the 777 or A350.
+To extend the span further, one must then use either the vertical dimension for a winglet or go for a folded tip like the 777X.
+The importance of devices that extend the wingspan is understood when one realizes that an extension of the wingspan with e.g., 5% reduces the induced drag by 10.3%, the effect of the span extension is counted twice.

-Standard wingspan is straight forward in its definition; it is simply the measurement between the wingtips.
+A standard wingspan is straightforward in its definition; it is simply the measurement between the wingtips.
 Things get more complicated when wingtip devices are added.
-How shall the effect of these be included in calculations that include wingspan like calculation of induced drag or aspect ratio.
-These are dependent on the correct representation of the effect of the wing span with wingtip device.
+How shall the effect of these be included in calculations that include wingspan, like calculation of induced drag or aspect ratio?
+These are dependent on the correct representation of the effect of the wing span with the wingtip device.

-One of the more straight forward ways to include these effects is to define an “effective wingspan” which includes the effect of the wingtip device.
+One of the more straightforward ways to include these effects is to define an “effective wingspan,” which includes the effect of the wingtip device.
 This method has the advantage of recognizing that the wingtip device is not there to reduce the wingtip vortices and thereby reduce induced drag.
-The vortices behind an aircraft is created by the wing in its entirety where the wingtip device works with the rest of the wing to change the total pressure distribution of the wing and thereby reduce the strength of the total vortice field behind the aircraft, Figure 5.
+The vortices behind an aircraft are created by the wing in its entirety, where the wingtip device works with the rest of the wing to change the total pressure distribution of the wing and thereby reduce the strength of the total vortice field behind the aircraft, Figure 5.

 Anyone arguing the function of a wingtip device like a winglet by its influence of the wingtip vortices has not understood its function, one of the best descriptions of how it really works is done by Boeing’s Doug McLean in the document “Wingtip devices”.